-As discussed within Section 4.6 of the FSR (Odan Detech Group 2021), one vegetated bioswale (also referred to as conveyance channel; 5 m wide corridor) is proposed to convey off-site drainage from the Airport Lands east towards Homestead Road.
-This bioswale will maintain the inlet and outlet locations of HDF H1S1, however the bioswale will be aligned along the northern property boundary.
-The bioswale will be culverted underneath the proposed cul-de-sac at Street A within an 825 mm concrete culvert.
+One vegetated swale (also referred to as conveyance swale; 6.1 m wide vegetated corridor) is proposed to convey off-site drainage from the Airport Lands east towards Homestead Road.
+This conveyance swale will maintain the inlet and outlet locations of HDF H1S1, however it will be aligned along the northern property boundary.
+It will be conveyed underneath the proposed culde-sac at Street A within a 2400 mm x 1200mmconcrete box culvert.
+A retaining wall will be located along the western extent of the swale.
+As per the requirements of the City of Hamilton, a 4-m wide access road will be located adjacent to the swale to facilitate long-term maintenance access.
+This access road will be located outside of the conveyance corridor; rather, on the west side of the retaining wall.